OCA/delivery-carrier/delivery_package_number/readme/USAGE.md

 When the picking is confirmed, the user has the chance to change the number of packages in the confirmation wizard.

+Note: You can prevent the wizard from popping up to set the number of packages by selecting the option "Avoid set number of packages" in the operation type.